And answers to FAQ about puppy food and tips for growing dogs that work.

-If there is any time to spend more money on your dog’s diet it is when they are a puppy.
-Puppies require a specifically balanced diet full of the essential nutrients to help assist their growth.
+If there is any time to spend more money on your dog’s diet it’s when they are a puppy.
+Puppies require a specifically balanced diet full of the essential nutrients to promote healthy growth.

 What’s the best puppy food?

 When you first get your new pup it’s best to continue the diet their breeder or kennel was supplying.
 New puppies have sensitive digestive systems and need consistency to ensure as little disruption to their routine and stomach as possible.
 Be sure to ask the breeder or previous owner what brand and specific range they were fed.

 Hey!
 By the way, any links on this page that lead to products on Amazon are affiliate links and I earn a commission if you make a purchase.
 Thanks in advance – I really appreciate it!

 After getting my puppy early this year, I’ve done plenty of research into the best types of dog foods and here’s what I’ve found.

 |Best Grain Free Puppy Food||small to medium-sized dogs||Ivory Coat Grain-Free Dry Dog Food Puppy Chicken|

 |large breed puppies||Ivory Coat Grain-Free Dry Dog Food Large Breed Puppy Lamb With Coconut Oil|

 |Best Dry Puppy Food||all breeds||Purina Pro Plan Focus Puppy Chicken & Rice Formula Dry Dog Food|